-- Age of Horses - 1.1.
+- 1. Age of Horses - 1.1.
 Horses entered for Olympic Games, World Championships and FEI World CupTM Finals must be at least nine years of age.
-Horses entered in Continental Championships, Regional Games and Regional Championships must be at least eight years of age.
+Horses entered in Senior Continental Championships, Regional Games and Regional Championships must be at least eight years of age.
 As an exception, Horses may be entered in Regional Games and Regional Championships from the age of seven years, providing the height of obstacles in these Regional Games and Championships does not exceed 1.40 m.
 Horses entered for CSIO3-5Events, CSI3-5 Events and all FEI World CupTM Events except the FEI World CupTM Final must be at least seven years of age.
-However, CSIs for Young Horses from the age of five years may be held at these Events.
 Horses entered for CSIO1 and CSI1- 2 Events must be at least six years of age.
 Horses entered for CSIO2 Events at which the Nations Cup Competition is built to the dimensions set forth in JRs Art.
 264.3 for 2 Events must be at least six years old; Horses entered in CSIO2 Events at which the Nations Cup Competition is built to the dimensions set forth in JRs Art.
-264.3 for 3 Events or higher must be at least seven years old. - 1.2.
-Age of Horses Northern and Southern Hemispheres
+264.3 for 3 Events or higher must be at least seven years old.
+Competitions for Young Horses from the age of five years may be organised at CSI or CSIO Events or may be organised as separate CSIYH (stand-alone or in connection with other CSI or CSIO Events).
+Refer also to Art.
+254.2.